 Following integration, users must schedule Live Auto Captioning in advance for a live-streaming event.
 Captions will display as the event is streamed in real time with a 5-6 second delay (which is adjustable through 3Play's Advanced Settings).

 Please note that the quality of the captions will vary depending on the quality of the audio, the audio stream, and the duration of the delay that is set when the event is scheduled.

-All Live Auto Caption users are strongly encouraged to run a test event with 3Play’s live service to ensure it works for their setup.
+All Live Captioning users are strongly encouraged to run a test event with 3Play’s live service to ensure it works for their setup.

 Below are the requirements needed to use 3Play Media's Live Auto Captioning, once the module is activated by your 3Play Media account manager.

 - A live streaming encoding software that can support RTMP as an output, for example OBS (download HERE) or Streamyard.
 (Not needed for Zoom events)

 - Hosting platform that provides RTMP streams.

 See below for platform-specific live auto captioning documentation.